 Never use essential oils with young puppies or with pregnant females.
 Most animal health experts say to never use essential oils on cats.
 (It’s believed cats lack an enzyme that allows them to break down essential oils.)

 Also, the spray recipe on this page is designed as a house spray.
 So it’s not meant to be sprayed directly on your pet.
 You also need to be very careful not to spray this mixture around your dog’s eyes.
+Make sure the sprayed surface is totally dry before your dog is allowed near it.

 Homemade Flea and Tick Spray With Essential Oils